 - 1. Work programme priorities.
-Procedures are implemented to prioritise between different users' needs in the work programme. - 2.
+Procedures are implemented to prioritise different user needs in the work programme. - 2.
 Strategic goals and programme plans.
-Strategic goals and programme plans are elaborated and published regularly. - 3.
+Strategic goals and programme plans are elaborated and published regularly.
+User needs are taken into account following cost/benefit considerations. - 3.
 Agreements with most important users.
-Service level agreements or similar arrangements are established with the most important users. - 4.
+Service Level Agreements or similar arrangements defining the terms of the service provided by the statistical authorities (e.g. description of the statistical information delivered and some aspects of the quality of the information, such as their timing, accuracy, format for data exchange, conditions of use) are established with the most important users. - 4.
 Evaluation of the work programme.
 Periodic evaluation of the work programme is carried out to identify negative priorities and emerging needs.